The Skeleton Key: Dismantle

 - The context of whiteness

-- The ways white womanhood has been a tool of white supremacy
+- The ways white womanhood has been always been a tool of white supremacy

 - Contextual examples of the practices of gaslighting, white centering and fragility, fetishization and othering of non-white people